 Not "HFT."
 Not "hedge fund infrastructure."
 The bar for a solo operator or 1–3 person team:

-- Runs unattended on a cheap machine (Mac Mini, $5 VPS, or a single Cloudflare Worker).
+- Runs unattended on a cheap machine (a small home ARM box, a $5 VPS, or a single Cloudflare Worker).

 - Correct under retry (no duplicate fills).